DC Learn is our learning and engagement programme for families, young people and our communities in Devonshire ward.

 DC Learn programming currently comprises:

-Contact Gina Leonard to enquire or make a booking.
+Contact Creative Learning Manager Gina Leonard to enquire or make a booking.

-Free, after school art group every Tuesday of term time only for 6–11’s for Networx registered families only.
+Free, after school art group every Tuesday for 6–11’s for Networx registered families only.

 A weekly art course for 6–11’s.
 We will cover both 2D and 3D work with a variety of painting, drawing, collage, mixed media, and building a personal sketchbook to keep.